browserengineering/book/book/visual-effects.md

 =====================

-Now that we've gotten code upgrades out of the way, it's time to learn about how pixels work.
+Now that we've gotten code upgrades out of the way, it's time to learn about how reasterization works.

 Rasterization---turning display lists into pixels---is the main sub-task of the "draw" rendering step.
-Skia^[And Tkinter before it, of course.] does raster for us.
-But so far we just called APIs, and didn't really explain what is going on at any deeper level.
-Let's start to dig into that now.
+Skia^[And Tkinter also, of course.] does raster for us.
+But so far we just called APIs on those libraries, and didn't really dig into what is going on at any deeper level.
+Let's start to do that now.

 As you probably already know, computer screens are a 2D array of pixels.
 Each pixel has a color, which looks that way to a human because it emits a mix of